On again? Trump says still chance of June 12 North Korea summit

-WASHINGTON/SEOUL (Reuters) - U.S. President Donald Trump said on Friday said it was possible a planned summit with North Korea’s leader Kim Jong Un could still take place on June 12 as originally planned, just a day after he cancelled the meeting citing Pyongyang’s “tremendous anger and open hostility.”
+WASHINGTON/SEOUL (Reuters) - U.S. President Donald Trump dangled the possibility on Friday that a June 12 summit with North Korea’s leader Kim Jong Un, could still take place, just a day after he cancelled the meeting citing Pyongyang’s “open hostility.”

-Trump welcomed the conciliatory statement from North Korea saying it remained open to talks after on Thursday he called off a summit with North Korea’s autocratic leader, Kim Jong Un.
+Trump indicated the summit could be salvaged after welcoming a conciliatory statement from North Korea saying it remained open to talks.

 “It was a very nice statement they put out,” Trump said as he left the White House to deliver a commencement address at the U.S. Naval Academy.
 “We’ll see what happens - it could even be the 12th.